browserengineering/book/book/visual-effects.md

 is important for good performance.

-In the `Tab` class, the differences in `draw` is the new `rasterizer` parameter that gets passed around, and using Skia API to measure font metrics.
+In the `Tab` class, the differences in `draw` is the new `rasterizer` parameter that gets passed around, and using the Skia API to measure font metrics.
 Skia's `measureText` method on a font is the same as the `measure` method on a Tkinter font.